Chrisgth/shopping-cart/README.md

 - The app will then store all relevant cart information inside of browser local storage.

 - Users can view their cart page where all of their selected items will be displayed and a grand total is shown.

+- These items can then be either removed from the cart or have their quantity modified.